s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ## [Set](https://javahungry.blogspot.com/2013/08/how-sets-are-implemented-internally-in.html)

-Unorderd set.
+Unordered set.
 Doesn't allow to store duplicate values.
 Can store one null value.

-Set can be instanciated as
+Set can be instantiated as
 ```
 Set<data-type> s1 = new HashSet<data-type>();
 Set<data-type> s2 = new LinkedHashSet<data-type>();